|17||Mon||Theme House Applications Due to Student Development|

 - Find out your housing lottery number by going to Student Development.
 These will be posted on Feb.
 24th.

 - Decide who you’d like to live with and turn in a housing application.
-For deadlines, see above.
-Applications are downloadable Feb. ’14.
+For deadlines and application, see above.
 You can turn in a housing application by dropping it off at the front desk of Student Development or sending through campus mail addressed to “Housing.”

 - Make sure one of your group members attends housing selection on April 3 in the Black Box to choose your housing for next year!
 (Note: 2/3 person apt, Picken triple, and squatting processes occur over email)

 Picken Floor Draw

 We are encouraging groups of 12 people (4 triples) to apply to live in the lower level and share a community restroom.
 Applicants for this “floor draw” do not need a theme or purpose, just a desire to live together.
 Applications are available at Student Development and here.
-Applications must be single-sex and list an alternate person should a vacancy occur.
+Applications must be single-gender and list an alternate person should a vacancy occur.
 Consider attending an Information Session (see above).
 Applications are due Monday, March 3.

 Squatting Your Room/Apartment